mdahardy/bias-amplification/README.md

 $ dallinger debug --verbose
 ```

-Note that installing Dallinger can be buggy and there are often version conficts between required packages.
+You may want to reduce the sample sizes in the relevant `experiment.py` file (e.g., reducing `generation_size` and `planned_overflow`) as each recruitment request will open a new browser window when debugging.
+Also note that installing Dallinger can be buggy and there are often version conficts between required packages.
 More documentation is given on their [website](https://dallinger.readthedocs.io/en/latest).

 ## Data